shelljs/shelljs/README.md

 [cash](https://github.com/dthree/cash)--a javascript-based POSIX shell) in our [Wiki page](https://github.com/shelljs/shelljs/wiki)!

+Upgrading from an older version?
+Check out our [breaking changes](https://github.com/shelljs/shelljs/wiki/Breaking-Changes) page to see what changes to watch out for while upgrading.

 ## Command line use

 If you just want cross platform UNIX commands, checkout our new project